xmcy0011/getting-started/docs/tutorial/using-bind-mounts/index.md

     When you're done watching the logs, exit out by hitting `Ctrl`+`C`.

 1. Now, let's make a change to the app.
 In the `src/static/js/app.js` file, let's change the "Add Item" button to simply say "Add".
-This change will be on line 109 - remember to save the file.
+This change will be on line 109.

     ```diff
     -                         {submitting ?
 'Adding...' : 'Add Item'}